 The questions cannot be accessed without a special code provided by the supervisor at the start of the competition and answers are not stored on the competition site.
 Students should be instructed that no other window may be open whilst completing the competition and supervisors need to be vigilant in this regard.
 As with the paper version, it is the responsibility of the school to supervise the classroom appropriately.
 Post-competition we are able to analyse results and find possible cases of collusion.

-The online competition will be open for a limited period of time, for a window of about 36 hours commencing on the competition date (AMC 27 July, CAT 21 March) to accommodate students in different time zones.
+The online competition will be open for a limited period of time, for a window of about 36 hours commencing on the competition date (CAT 27 March, AMC 9 August) to accommodate students in different time zones.
 It is permissible to run the competition over a number of different sessions within the given window.
 However, if your school cannot do the competition within the specified time, paper is a more flexible option.

 Administrators will have the capacity to reset the clock for a student or group of students if there is a major unforeseen circumstance which would disadvantage them.
 Any use of this should be reported in the online certification form.

 11. Will online and offline students do the same paper?

 Yes.
 As with the paper version, online students can do the questions in any order.

 12. Won’t students taking the online test be disadvantaged because they don’t have diagrams to write on?